particle-iot/docs/src/content/tutorials/particle-hardware.md

 {{!-- END do not edit content above, it is automatically generated 455bf1d0-0230-4074-bfa7-99ce6e4f6245 --}}

-- The Boron 2G/3G (BRN314KIT) is not recommended in the United States due to the [2G/3G shutdown](/tutorials/cellular-connectivity/introduction/#united-states).
+- The Boron 2G/3G (BRN314KIT) should not be deployed in the United States due to the [2G/3G shutdown](/tutorials/cellular-connectivity/introduction/#united-states).
 - The Boron LTE Cat M1 (BRN404KIT) is the recommended model for the United States.
 - Can be powered by USB, rechargeable LiPo battery, or an external power supply.
 - A battery is included with the Boron 2G/3G (BRN314) as the cellular modem uses more power for brief periods of time than a standard laptop USB port will supply.